FFVT Summer School 2022: "Displacement, Governance and Human Rights"

 Paula Fraschia, International University College of Turin

-Dr Rose Jaji, University of Zimbabwe / German Development Institute (GDI)
+Dr Rose Jaji, University of Zimbabwe / German Institute of Development and Sustainability (IDOS)

 Dr Stefan Kordel, Friedrich-Alexander-University Erlangen-Nürnberg (FAU)